ddella/K3s-Cluster/12_Create_etcd_cluster.md

 > The endpoint `listen-client-urls` still answers to `https://.../metrics`.

 # Configuring and Starting the `etcd` Cluster
 On every node, create the file `/etc/systemd/system/etcd.service` with the following contents.
-I will be using `tmux` to execute the command once aon all the nodes:
+I will be using `tmux` to execute the command once on all the `etcd` servers:
 ```sh
 cat <<EOF | sudo tee /lib/systemd/system/etcd.service > /dev/null
 [Unit]